 But, if you are just a little anxious and would prefer not to drown in your own tears of joy on your big day, then please read on!

 Are you a 'keep calm and get married' type of person or are you reaching for the tissues when a baby lotion ad comes on TV?

 Identifying how you react everyday in stressful situations is a virtual litmus test for your wedding day.

 That said, it is not an absolute science.

 Sometimes it's the bride who is the most concerned that ends up being the cool and calm one in the heat of the moment; while her fiancé dissolves into uncontrollable sobbing.

 And that's the kicker, people; you just never know how you're going to react to the pressure on the big day.
 So once you've assessed how sensitive you're likely to be, you can start to prepare your meltdown mitigation strategy.

 Hire sensitive and experienced wedding vendors (in particular your makeup artist, hairdresser, photographer and celebrant/officiant) who can give you some time and space to gather yourself, if needed.
 Look for suppliers who you can relate to and can have a laugh with and that you truly feel comfortable around.
 This helps to keep the mood light and manageable, rather than testing and pressured.

 Consider a 'first look'.
 Chat with your photographer about having your photos taken in private before the ceremony.
-A first look can be an incredibly romantic and practical addition to your day too, as it will free up your schedule to spend more time with your guests after the ceremony.
+First look photography can be an incredibly romantic and practical addition to your day too, as it will free up your schedule to spend more time with your guests after the ceremony.

 Design a well-padded wedding schedule/timeline with your vendors which includes extra time factored in to be with your new husband/wife, to reflect and absorb what's going on around you.